Salary Slip Format

 - Other Allowance

-- Enter any additional allowances not covered above, such as shift allowance, overtime pay, education allowance, mobile allowance, or any company-specific benefits.
+- Enter any additional allowances not covered before, such as shift allowance, overtime pay, education allowance, mobile allowance, or any company-specific benefits.

 - Deductions

-- Add all deductions from the employee's gross salary such as income tax, social security contributions, insurance premiums, loan repayments, advance salary recovery, and other deductions as per local regulations or company policies.
+- Enter all deductions from the employee's gross salary, such as income tax, social security contributions, insurance premiums, loan repayments, advance salary recovery, and other deductions as per local regulations or company policies.

 - Employee Provident Fund (EPF)

-- Enter 12% of basic salary (minimum) as employee's PF contribution.
-This is mandatory for employees earning above ₹15,000/month.
-Contribution is eligible for tax deduction under Section 80C up to ₹1.5 lakhs.
+- Enter 12% of basic salary (minimum) as the EPF contribution.
+This is mandatory for employees earning above ₹15,000 a month in India.
+Section 80C of the Income Tax Act Contributions offers tax deductions of up to ₹1.5 lakhs.

 - Professional Tax (PT)